Fernando Vergara

 Luis Fernando Vergara Meyland (born 13 May 1970), known as Fernando Vergara, is a Chilean football coach and former player.
 Nicknamed El Zamorano de los Pobres during his career, he played as a forward.
+He is the current manager of Atlético Colina.

 Playing career

 A product of Audax Italiano youth system, in 1990 he played for Swiss side FC Brüttisellen-Dietlikon before returning to Chile and joining Universidad de Chile.

 In 1997, he had a trial with English Premier League club Crystal Palace and then had talks with Everton, but nothing came of either of these approaches and Vergara never played a competitive game in England.

-Vergara obtained a total number of six caps for the Chile national team, scoring three goals between 1996 and 1997.
+Vergara earned six caps for the Chile national team from 1996 to 1997, during which he scored three goals.

 Managerial career

 Following his playing career, Vergara became a football manager and led Huachipato FC to the quarter-finals in the 2008 Torneo Clausura.

 In 2021–22, he led Universidad de Concepción in the Primera B de Chile.

+Vergara has led the technical staff of the Colo-Colo academy based in Providencia commune.

+On 24 August 2026, Vergara was appointed as the manager of Atlético Colina in the Segunda División Profesional de Chile.